Best Induction Hobs with Extractor (UK 2022)

 AEG Induction Hob with Extractor

 This AEG induction hob looks stylish with its slimline extractor.
-It’s an aluminum mesh grille that runs across the center from front to back.
+It’s an aluminium mesh grille that runs across the centre from front to back.
 The extractor’s automatic settings adjust to the burners’ heat levels.

 The extractor’s standard speeds operate at between 150 and 365 cubic metres per hour, while the intensive rates reach 515 cubic metres an hour.